Kennesaw State University Partners with AURO University in India to Prepare Students for Careers in the Global Hospitality Industry | www.lokmattimes.com

 Kennesaw State University Partners with AURO University in India to Prepare Students for Careers in the Global Hospitality Industry

-PNN Surat (Gujarat) [India], October 3: The global hospitality industry is expected to see revenues grow by more than ...
+Surat (Gujarat) [India], October 4: The global hospitality industry is expected to see revenues grow by more than 5 ...

-Surat (Gujarat) [India], October 3: The global hospitality industry is expected to see revenues grow by more than 5 per cent by 2027 while facing significant staffing shortages.
+Surat (Gujarat) [India], October 4: The global hospitality industry is expected to see revenues grow by more than 5 percent by 2027 while facing significant staffing shortages.
 To help address this problem, Kennesaw State University in Atlanta, Georgia, and India’s AURO University are joining forces to prepare students to meet the industry’s global talent needs.

 Kennesaw State and AURO University recently signed an agreement that will see hospitality management programs at both institutions host faculty and student exchanges throughout the year.
 These exchanges will provide students in India and the U.S. with valuable international perspectives on the hospitality industry and enhance overall cultural awareness.